Tuesday, May 17, 2022

 • Cotton ball or cleaning cloth

-• Sandpaper (if repair is on non-fabric surface)
+• Sandpaper (if repair is on a non-fabric surface)

-• Duct tape (or other tape… but who doesn’t have duct tape?)
+• Duct tape (or another tape… but who doesn’t have duct tape?)

 • Old toothbrush